 Here’s a peek at our game plan:

-We’ll head to Talbot’s and Chico’s next weekend – bringing along a camel and a blush piece from her closet, plus these scarves and some other accessories to try with the color mixes we’re considering.
+We headed to Talbot’s and Chico’s – bringing along a camel and a blush piece from her closet, plus these scarves and some other accessories to try with the color mixes we’re considering.

 What tricks do you use to maximize the use of your time and minimize shopping frustration?